matthewlong29/PareAndFlourish_Site/_posts/2017-11-05-do-it-delegate-it-or-discard-it.md

 tags: to-do list, how to delegate, how to be productive
 ---

-“Lesson learned?
+>Lesson learned?
 When people say, ‘You really, really must’ do something, it means you don't really have to.
 No one ever says, ‘You really, really must deliver the baby during labor.’
-When it's true, it doesn't need to be said.” – Tina Fey (Bossypants)
+When it's true, it doesn't need to be said. – *Tina Fey (Bossypants)*

 We really are on Tina Fey kick.
 We know it.
 But we wrote these quotes down months ago, and here lately they apply to our lives more than ever.